Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Related Work

 \subsection{Preliminary of Person ReID}

-Person ReID aims at retrieving a person from non-overlapped camera views.
-The developments of deep neural network and the large-scale person ReID datasets have significantly improved the performances of person ReID in many vision-based applications \cite{shu2021large, leng2019survey, li2020hierarchical}.
-The flows of person ReID mainly includes two stages: training and deployment.
-The training stage enable person ReID models to learn how to extract the representations from a person's images or videos captured by different non-overlapped cameras.
-Recent works for training person ReID models have achieved great progress over data processing \cite{zheng2017unlabeled, liu2020deep, takahashi2019data}, modeling \cite{qi2021adversarial, zhang2021cross, zhong2021grayscale, chen2019mixed}, and algorithms \cite{ning2020feature, jin2021occlusion, hermans2017defense, tan2021incomplete}.
-The goal of the deployment stage is to maintain robust performances for retrieval over the real-life domains.
-Many recent works for deployment focus on domain adaption \cite{li2021triple, li2021adadc, zhang2021cross} and lifelong learning \cite{pu2021lifelong, wang2016human, zhao2021continual, wu2021generalising} to narrow the mismatches between different domains.
+Person ReID can retrieve a person from non-overlapped camera views.
+The developments of deep neural network and the large-scale person ReID datasets have significantly improved the performances of person ReID in many vision-based applications \cite{leng2019survey, zhang2021global, shu2021spatiotemporal}.
+Recently, many works \cite{leng2019survey, wang2018survey, shu2021large} focused on the data drift in real-world person ReID, and revealed that there exist spatial-temporal correlations for drifted data among different locations and moments.
+The works that investigated the spatial-temporal correlations can be categorized into two lines.
+One line of the works investigated the temporal correlations of data drift, which mainly focus on adopting domain adaptation \cite{li2021adadc, zhang2021cross} and lifelong learning \cite{pu2021lifelong, wang2016human, zhao2021continual, wu2021generalising} to narrow domain mismatches across different moments.
+The other line of works investigated the spatial correlations of data drift, which mainly adopt knowledge transfer \cite{wei2018person, zhuang2020performance} and feature alignment \cite{zhao2021incremental, zhao2022context, yang2022federated} to overcome the domain mismatches from different edges.